ANRGUSC/CIRCE/README.md

-which nodes are available for computation, the description of the DAG along with code for the corresponding tasks, and based on measurements of compute costs for each task on each node and the communication cost of transferring data from one node to another, first uses a DAG-based scheduling algorithm (at present, we include HEFT [1] with the tool) to determine at which node to place each task from the DAG.
+which nodes are available for computation, the description of the DAG along with code for the corresponding tasks, and based on measurements of compute costs for each task on each node and the communication cost of transferring data from one node to another, first uses a DAG-based scheduling algorithm (at present, we include a modified version of an implementation [2] of HEFT [1] with the tool) to determine at which node to place each task from the DAG.
 It then deploys the corresponding tasks to each node and executes each task, using input and output queues for each task for pipelined execution and taking care of the data transfer between different nodes.